Keeping Our Streams Healthy

 All About Eastern Bluebirds

-The colorful eastern bluebird (Sialia sialis) was once a common songbird throughout our state.
+The colorful eastern bluebird (Sialia sialis), a year round resident in the High Country, was once a common songbird throughout our state.
 That was until bluebirds lost much of their natural nesting habitat.
 Bluebirds are “cavity-nesters” and like to build nests in tree holes.
 As we began to cut down dying and dead trees rather than let them fall naturally, and began replacing wooden fenceposts with other materials to fence in farms and pastures, the eastern bluebird population began to decline dramatically.

 Today, the bluebird population is beginning to rebound, thanks to the conservation efforts of many people and organizations who are committed to creating new habitat and human-made nesting cavities in the form of bluebird nesting boxes.
 Want to help bluebirds?
-Install a bluebird box!
+Install a bluebird box before next spring!
 Head over to nabluebirdsociety.org for more information, and download the full Carolina Explorers article on eastern bluebirds (link below).